 You can also find me on Goodreads where I review books I read.

 Truth be told, I was scared.
-I thought that if I was going to lose a large amount of blood, then it must especially hurt.
+I thought that it must really hurt.
 But after I did it, the first thought that came to my mind was "Is that all?"
 The process went quick.
 The only time that I hurt was when the nurse put the needle in.
 But that felt like nothing more than an ant bite.
-After the needle was in, I did not feel anything.
+After that, I did not feel anything.

-But the feeling that came after the donation was pure joy.
+But the feeling that came after the donation was joy.
 It felt really good to know that my blood would be used to save someone's life.
 The nurse had me sit with other donors afterwards to make sure that I was well.
-I got to talk to them, young and old.
 I told them that I was a first timer and asked them how many times they had donated.
 One told me it was their 40th.
 Another said they had lost count.
 Before I donated blood, I would not have believed it.
 But now I could see why.
 I have been donating blood regularly ever since.